 5) What are you using your fleet vehicles for?

-- ‘Haulage insurance’ is needed for those businesses offering long distance hire and reward services.
+- Haulage insurance is a must for businesses offering long distance hire and reward services.

-- ‘Courier van insurance’ is the correct type of fleet insurance for local multi-drops of hire and reward services.
+- Courier van insurance is the correct type of fleet insurance for local multi-drop hire and reward services.

 In addition, if any of your fleet needs insurance cover for European travel you must notify your insurer before departure in order to secure the right coverage and documentation.
 Again, driving in Europe without your insurer’s knowledge could leave you without cover for your vehicles.